docrails-tw/guides/source/4_2_release_notes.md

     ([Pull Request](https://github.com/rails/rails/pull/16129))

-*   Introduced a `--skip-gems` option in the app generator to skip gems such as `turbolinks` and `coffee-rails` that does not have their own specific flags.
+*   Introduced a `--skip-gems` option in the app generator to skip gems such as `turbolinks` and `coffee-rails` that do not have their own specific flags.
     ([Commit](https://github.com/rails/rails/commit/10565895805887d4faf004a6f71219da177f78b7))

 *   Introduced a `bin/setup` script to enable automated setup code when